AmanKumarSinhaGitHub/Amazon-Clone/README.md

 This is a clone of the Amazon website created using HTML and CSS.

-The project is still in progress and JavaScript will be added later.
+The project is still in progress and JavaScript will be added soon.

 ## [Click Here to Open](https://amankumarsinhagithub.github.io/Amazon-Clone/)